 Take time to ponder and acknowledge what has inspired you.
 Allow these influences to come to the surface.
 Deciding the importance and hierarchy of these influences will come later.
 For now, inclusion is key to pollinating creativity.

 As for me, Rocky Mountain National Park has inspired me most of my life.
 The park is part of my personal story.
-In January 2020, I committed to spend the year painting at Rocky Mountain National Park and then...well...2020.
+In January 2020, I committed to spend the year drawing and painting at Rocky Mountain National Park and then...well...2020.
 So I get a do over!